 If students meet these requirements, the following must be submitted to cis.advising@ubc.ca to be reviewed by the program for consideration:

-- Filled and completed Pre-req_Co-req_Request_Form
+- Filled and completed Pre-req_Co-req_Request_Form (*right click the link and select "Open in New Tab")

 - Letter outlining your reasons for your request (max.
 500 words)

-- 1 writing sample (e.g. term paper, easy, etc.)
+- 1 writing sample (e.g. term paper, essay, etc.)

 - Copy of Transcript (can be unofficial)